 Table 5.
 Timeliness of Case Processing Variables for Mediated and Non-Mediated Cases indicates significant difference

 Variable Mediated Cases Non-Mediated Cases

 Number of Continuances 1.9 1.1

 Number of Hearings 11 11

-Number of Post-TPR Hearings .9 1.8
+Number of Post-TPR Hearings 1 1.9

-Time to TPR Petition Filing (in days) 553 451
+Time to TPR Petition Filing (in days) 550 450

-Time from TPR Filing to TPR Order (in days) 183 98
+Time from TPR Filing to TPR Order (in days) 153 100

-Time from TPR Order to Adoption (in days) 273 383
+Time from TPR Order to Adoption (in days) 267 283

-Time to Permanency (in days) 893 958
+Time to Permanency (in days) 953 958

 As in indicated in Table 5 above, significant differences were found between mediated and non-mediated cases in the time from TPR filing to TPR order and time from TPR order to adoption.
 Mediated cases took significantly longer from TPR filing to TPR order when compared to non-mediated cases.
-However, mediated cases took significantly fewer days from TPR order to adoption when compared to non-mediated cases.1 The data were further explored to examine the significant difference in time between TPR filing and TPR order between mediated and non-mediated cases.
+However, mediated cases took significantly fewer days from TPR order to adoption when compared to non-mediated cases.
+The data were further explored to examine the significant difference in time between TPR filing and TPR order between mediated and non-mediated cases.
 Specifically, the type of termination was compared (e.g., contested trial, default, or voluntary relinquishment).
-Figure 8 illustrates the differences in time for cases referred to mediation versus those that were not when the TPRs were contested, default, or relinquishment.
+Figure 8 illustrates the differences in time for mediated versus non mediated cases when the TPRs were contested, default, or relinquishment.
 Only two of the items were significantly different.
 For mothers, the time to relinquishment was significantly shorter for non-mediated cases.
 For fathers, the time to default was significantly shorter for non-mediated cases.
-It is important to note that the mediated sample represents the cases where a mediation occurred.
-It does not mean that both the mother and father went to mediation on the case or that mediation was successful.
-There was not always documentation in the files to indicate who attended the mediation.
-Figure 8 displays the cases where a mediation occurred compared to those that a mediation did not occur, and this cannot be broken down by individual parents who attended the mediation, because that data was not available.
-The number of cases for each variable is present in the graph and represented by (n =).